A Glimmer of Hope: the Presentation of Utopia in the Modern Zombie Genre

 Experience at MALCS

-I made the decision to complete a Masters later in my life/ career and chose the MALCS course as it gave me the opportunity to explore many of my passions - film, literature, and popular culture.
-While it is challenging adding part time study to a full time teaching career I found the lectures and my interactions with my peers stimulating and a nice escape from the day to day routine.
+I made the decision to complete a Master’s later in my life/ career and chose the MALCS course as it gave me the opportunity to explore many of my passions – film, literature, and popular culture.
+While it is challenging adding part-time study to a full-time teaching career, I found the lectures and my interactions with my peers stimulating and a nice escape from the day-to-day routine.
 My motivation to complete the course was my own intellectual enrichment but I have found that my knowledge gained during the course has enriched my teaching particularly in my IB Diploma English classes.